ltoinel/Dotclear2Ghost/README.md

 # Dotclear2Ghost

 My migration script to adapt Dotclear Wiki posts into Ghost Markdown posts.
 This script generates a JSON file that can be imported directly on the Ghost admin portal.

+__Some behaviours for the script :__
+- All the Dotclear categories are transformed into Ghost tags
+- The fisrt image in the excerpt is transformed into a feature image in Ghost.
+- Only published article in Wiki format are migrated !
+- The excerpt is concat with the content to feed the Ghost post content.
+- HTML snippet with ///html is also supported.
+- Yash content is also migrated.

+__The things to do manually :__
-Move all your Dotclear Public content into the Ghost image directory : /content/images/
+- Move all your Dotclear Public content into the Ghost image directory : /content/images/

-Warning : Only published article in Wiki format are migrated !
+- The main user has to be created manualy with the id = 1 to allow the import.